Meteor-han/chiralfinder/README.md

 ```

-## The RotA dataset
+## Dataset

-The RotA dataset in excel with labeled chiral axes and some calculated molecular properties is stored in the folder `./data`.
+The RotA dataset is stored in the folder `./data`.
+The excel file contains labeled chiral axes and some calculated molecular properties.
+The pickle file includes calculated molecular conformers.

+We also provide sampled achiral molecules and centrally chiral molecules with multiple centers from the PubChem3D database in the folder `./data`.

 ## Citation